Skip to main content

 Connection type matters for reliability.
 Fiber internet generally delivers the most consistent speeds and lowest latency, making providers like Ziply Fiber and Frontier excellent budget choices where available.
 Cable providers like Xfinity and Spectrum offer wider availability but may see slowdowns during peak hours.
 Fixed wireless options from T-Mobile provide no-installation convenience, which can save you a $100+ setup fee that wired providers sometimes charge.

 Finally, check whether your address qualifies for low-income internet programs.
 The FCC's Affordable Connectivity Program previously provided up to $30/mo off your internet bill, but federal funding expired in June 2024.
-Many providers still have their own discount tiers: Xfinity's Internet Essentials ($10/mo), Spectrum Internet Assist ($18/mo), and AT&T Access ($30/mo discount) serve qualifying households.
+Many providers still have their own discount tiers: Xfinity's Internet Essentials (commonly around $10/mo for qualifying households), Spectrum Internet Advantage ($30/mo for 100 Mbps in current 2026 offer materials), and AT&T Access.
+Pricing and availability vary by address and may change — verify current rates with each provider.
+(Last verified 2026.)
 Enter your ZIP code on our availability checker to see exactly which options and discounts are available at your address.

 6 Tips for Saving Money on Internet Service